ONSdigital/csvcubed/external-docs/docs/guides/raise-issue.md

 **Note:** Logs from the past 7 days are recorded in csvcube's log file `out.log`.
 Feel free to consulte these for more detailed retrospective debugging.

+## Requesting Further Guidance
+If you are having dificulties using csvcubed, please do not hesitate to submit a ticket to the issue tracker in the same manner as you would submit a bug report.
+A template has been put in place for this purpose.
+Before submitting a new ticket, please ensure you have read [our documentation guides](https://gss-cogs.github.io/csvcubed-docs/external/guides/) as well as checked the open issues, just in case your problem is bug related.